The Psychology of the Colour Green: Meaning, Symbolism and Wellbeing

 Next Week – Psychology of Colour – Green

-JMW Turner – The Elements – Water
+J M W Turner and the Elements – Water

 Emulation of Turner’s work with Abstract Art Photography